rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 4. There is no Git or SCM needed for this job so move down to the Build Environment and tick `Delete workspace before build starts`

 5. Move on to the Build section and select `Add build step`.
 From the dropdown select `Execute shell`.
 On the box the appears; insert the following, to pull the package from Nexus.
-We patch the BuildConfig with the Jenkins Tag to get traceablility from feature to source code to built item.
+We patch the BuildConfig with the Jenkins Tag to get traceability from feature to source code to built item.
 Finally; the oc start-build command is run:
 Remember to replace `<YOUR_NAME>` accordingly.
 ```bash
 #!/bin/bash